loopydoopysnoopy/c1-mini/README.md

 #### Vonage Phone Number and Brand Name

 You will need to rent a virtual number from Vonage in order to send and receive messages from your application server.
 This can be done directly from the Developer Portal.
-If operating in the US or Canada, you should first review messaging options and the new 10DLC (ten digit long code) standards.
-Operations in the US and Canada should review the new [10DLC](https://developer.vonage.com/en/10-dlc/10-dlc-registration-dashboard?source=10-dlc) (ten digit long code) regulations and messaging [options](https://api.support.vonage.com/hc/en-us/articles/360050905592-A2P-Messaging-Options-in-the-U-S-and-Canada).
+If operating in the US or Canada, you should first review messaging [options](https://api.support.vonage.com/hc/en-us/articles/360050905592-A2P-Messaging-Options-in-the-U-S-and-Canada) and the new [10DLC](https://developer.vonage.com/en/10-dlc/10-dlc-registration-dashboard?source=10-dlc) policies.

 All Application to Person (A2P) messages sent to U.S. subscribers must originate from a phone number that can be traced back to a single legal entity.
 This includes Toll-Free Numbers (TFN) and Short Codes (SC).
 10DLC numbers must be associated with a registered "brand" can campaign name as well.
-Toll-Free Numbers (TFNs) should be ["verified"](https://api.support.vonage.com/hc/en-us/articles/360055483251-Verified-Toll-Free-Numbers-US-and-Canada-TFNs) to ensure SMS and MMS message delivery, even for testing purposes.
+Toll-Free Numbers (TFNs) should be "[verified](https://api.support.vonage.com/hc/en-us/articles/360055483251-Verified-Toll-Free-Numbers-US-and-Canada-TFNs)" to ensure SMS and MMS message delivery, even for testing purposes.
 TFNs that have not been "verified" will have their messages blocked.

 Assign these values as `VONAGE_FROM_NUMBER` and `VONAGE_BRAND_NAME` in your `.env`